 1. Seceda Ridgeline to Regensburger Hütte Circuit Hike

 The easiest and swiftest way to reach Seceda is by cableway ascent from the village of Ortisei in Val Gardena.
-From the Seceda cableway mountain station, it’s a mere 10-minute walk to the Seceda summit.
+From the Seceda cableway mountain station, it’s a mere 10-minute walk to the summit.

 Alternative Ascents | You can also hike to Seceda from the Col Raiser gondola mountain station (1 hour).
 The Col Raiser gondola is a great option if you’re staying in Selva di Val Gardena, or Santa Cristina.
 Alternatively, you can hike to Seceda without a cable car (see Monte Pic hike), or from the Resciesa plateau (see Resciesa to Seceda hike).

-Sunrise at Seceda | If you want to see the sunrise at Seceda, stay the night at Rifugio Firenze or Rifugio Fermeda.
+Sunrise at Seceda | If you want to see the sunrise at Seceda, stay the night at Almhotel Col Raiser, or Rifugio Fermeda.
 Wild camping is not allowed at Seceda, or anywhere in Puez-Odle Nature Park.

 Learn More: Seceda to Rifugio Firenze Hike